vitest-dev/vitest/docs/guide/environment.md

 ```

 ::: warning
-Since 0.34.0 Vitest requires `transformMode` option on environment object.
+Vitest requires `transformMode` option on environment object.
 It should be equal to `ssr` or `web`.
 This value determines how plugins will transform source code.
 If it's set to `ssr`, plugin hooks will receive `ssr: true` when transforming or resolving files.
 Otherwise, `ssr` is set to `false`.
 :::

 You also have access to default Vitest environments through `vitest/environments` entry: